In Excel 2010, the Betadist function was replaced by the Beta.Dist function, which has improved accuracy.

 Note that, in the above function call, the arguments [A] and [B] have been omitted, and so take on the default values 0 and 1 respectively.
 This is the Standard Cumulative Beta Distribution.

-Further information and examples of the Excel Betadist function can be found on the Microsoft Office website.
+Further information and examples of the Excel Betadist function are provided on the Microsoft Office website.

 If you get an error from the Excel Betadist function this is likely to be one of the following: